DavidArmstrong/SAMDTelescopeController/docs/README.md

 ## Detailed Hardware Information

 For this system, the hardware listed below is assumed as being used.
 Some substitutions are possible, but the code might have to be changed accordingly.
-Do your homework.
+You will have to do your homework.

 Sparkfun Mini Pushbutton switch: https://www.sparkfun.com/products/97 <br>
 Hint: Consider getting a Protoshield Kit to mount these parts.
 It even comes with a pushbutton:  https://www.sparkfun.com/products/13820

 Sparkfun Buck-Boost Converter (recommended, because one needs both 5 and 11 volt supplies): <br>
 https://www.sparkfun.com/products/15208 <br>
-Note: I use a second Converter to provide a higher voltage to the Motor Controller Board to power the motors.
+Note: I use an additional Converter to provide a higher voltage to the Motor Controller Board to power the motors.

-In addition, an extra 3.3 volt power source is *required* since there are a maximum number of QWIIC devices being used:<br>
+In addition, an extra 3.3 volt power source is required since there are a maximum number of QWIIC devices being used:<br>
 (If that extra 3.3 volt supply isn't installed, the sketch is guaranteed to hang.
 Or the I2C interface on the SAMD processor will burn out.
 Both effects are known from experience.)<br>
 https://www.sparkfun.com/products/18356 <br>
 https://www.sparkfun.com/products/14495 <br>